jarlb/chiseltrace/readme.md

 If you want to refer to this work, please refer to the following publication:

 J. Brand, C. Cromjongh, H.P.
-Hofstee Z. Al-Ars, "ChiselTrace: Typed Behavioral Debugging in Chisel Through Signal Dependency Tracing", NorCAS, 2025
+Hofstee, Z. Al-Ars, "ChiselTrace: Typed Behavioral Debugging in Chisel Through Signal Dependency Tracing", IEEE Nordic Circuits and Systems Conference, 2025

 ## License